Learning Outcomes

 Exam Warning

-Remember that the Garn-St Germain Act exceptions apply primarily to residential property.
-Due-on-sale clauses in mortgages on commercial property are generally fully enforceable upon any transfer, unless the mortgage document itself provides otherwise.
+Remember that the Garn-St Germain Act exceptions apply primarily to residential property containing fewer than five dwelling units.
+Due-on-sale clauses in mortgages on commercial property or large multi‑family properties are generally fully enforceable upon any transfer, unless the mortgage document itself restricts enforcement.

 Key Point Checklist